naregseropian/3D-first-person-maze-exploration-game/README.md

 ### Implementation

-The game reads a scene description file in .cub format, which includes the maze layout and texture paths.
+The program reads a scene description file in .cub format, which includes the maze layout and texture paths.
 Ray-casting is used to render a first-person perspective of the maze, with real-time interaction and smooth graphics handling achieved through miniLibX.
 Proper memory management and adherence to coding norms ensure stability and performance.

-### Additional Considerations

-Testing was conducted to ensure robust performance and compliance with 42 School norms.
-Optional features were implemented in separate bonus files, evaluated independently.